workgena/awesome-hardware/mice/razer_deathadder/README.md

 Being the most popular product in the World has one drawback - every manufacturer wants to make own clone.
 And they did.
 DeathAdder has tons of competitors, some of them are really good and cheaper.
 But the Elite is at the top.

-Notice.
+ then DeathAdder Elite.Notice.
 The **Razer Mamba** has different shape, it is heavy.
 But the new "Mamba HyperFlux" is different story, better shape, reasonable weight.
 Mamba HyperFlux even better(more comfortable) then DeathAdder Elite.

 ## Why is it awesome?
-DeathAdder has been one of the most popular gaming mouses ever since its initial release in 2006.
-It is comfortable and for every-day usage.
+DeathAdder has been one of the most popular gaming mouse ever since its initial release in 2006.
+It is comfortable for every-day usage.
 The mouse has "everything right".

 ## What is good?
 - Shape, materials, buttons, etc..
 Mouse is really comfortable.